Employer of Record

 Employment Notifications

-• DIMONA Without DmfA: This option allows employers to submit DIMONA notifications for employees not subject to Belgian social security, such as seconded employees under the host country’s social security scheme.
+• DIMONA Without DmfA: This option allows employers to submit DIMONA notifications for employees not subject to Belgian social security, such as certain seconded employees.

-• Limosa: Foreign companies employing individuals temporarily or partially in Belgium must notify the NSSO of the employment and its anticipated duration before starting activities in Belgium.
-This requirement applies to employees habitually active outside Belgium or hired from abroad.
+• Limosa: Foreign companies employing individuals temporarily or partially in Belgium must often notify the Belgian authorities before the activities start.
 Certain categories of foreign employees are exempt from this requirement.
-Notification grants a 12-month exemption from preparing some employment documents, starting from the date the first employee begins work in Belgium.

-If a Belgian employer pays net salaries, or if a foreign employer has a taxable permanent establishment in Belgium, they must withhold monthly wage withholding tax from employees’ salaries.
+If a Belgian employer pays salaries subject to Belgian wage withholding tax, or if a foreign employer has Belgian withholding obligations, it must withhold wage tax from employees’ salaries.
 Required registrations include:

 • Belgian Company Database/Trade Register (KBO/BCE): Essential for obtaining a company number.